gethinode/docs/content/en/docs/latest/advanced-settings/overview.md

 Hinode fully supports [Hugo modules]({{< param "links.hugo_modules" >}}) to provide a flexible and extensible modular framework.
 These modules provide one or more of the seven component types defined in Hugo: `static`, `content`, `layouts`, `data`, `assets`, `i18n`, and `archetypes`.
 Powered by Go modules, Hugo verifies if a module is up-to-date and downloads the latest release if needed.
 This approach is compatible with any repository hosted on GitHub and is not exclusive to Hugo modules only.

 {{< alert color="info" >}}
 Hugo does have some requirements for the modules to work correctly in all scenarios.
-Review the section about [module development]({{< relref "module-development" >}}) to familiarize yourself with them.
+Review the [module development troubleshooting section]({{< relref "module-development#troubleshooting" >}}) to familiarize yourself with them.
 {{< /alert >}}

 Hinode uses Hugo modules to provide a flexible and extensible modular framework.
 Modules can be fully integrated into the main site or be included on a page-by-page basis.
 Core modules are fully integrated with the site's stylesheet and bundled JavaScript files.
 The stylesheet and scripts of optional modules are loaded on a specific page only to minimize overhead.
-Refer to the [modules]({{< relref "modules" >}}) section for more details.
+Refer to the [modules]({{< relref "../configuration/modules" >}}) section for more details.

 ## Mounted folders